hungpham2511/hungpham2511.github.io/_posts/2018-12-05-posix-threads.md

 ---
-title:  "Threads in C/C++"
+title:  "Intuition on Multi-Threaded programming"
 date:   2018-11-04 24:00:00 +0800
 categories: programming
 tags: C realtime
 layout: single
-published: false
+published: true
 ---

 # What is a thread?

 According to [Beginning Linux Programming](), "Multiple strands of execution in a single program are called threads".
-What does this even mean?

 A strand of execution in a single program can be thought of a sequence of controls that the program operate on its memory, or variable.
 Think